-Medical marijuana patients with a valid authorization form from their healthcare practitioner may join the medical marijuana authorization database and receive their medical marijuana recognition card.
-Joining the authorization database is voluntary and isn't required in order to be a medical marijuana patient unless the patient is under the age of 18.
+Medical cannabis patients with a valid authorization form from their healthcare practitioner may join the medical cannabis authorization database and receive their medical cannabis recognition card.
+Joining the authorization database is voluntary and isn't required in order to be a medical cannabis patient unless the patient is under the age of 18.

 - Benefits of joining the database

 For additional information, view our database frequently asked quesitons.

 If you choose to no longer have an active medical cannabis recognition card or would like to revoke your designated provider, you may complete the Revocation Request form (Word) and mail it to the address at the top of the form.
 Be sure to notify any designated provider you revoke from the database.

 - Authorized patients not entered into the database

 - Patients and designated providers who hold valid authorizations but aren't entered into the database may purchase only in accordance with the laws and rules for non-patients.

 - They will have an affirmative defense to criminal prosecution if they possess no more than four plants and six ounces of usable cannabis.

 - Who can access database information

 The medical cannabis authorization database is a secure system.
 State law strictly limits who can view database information and how the information can be used.
 Only the following people can see information from the database for the following purposes: